Hamburg - Under the Spell of Music

 Two of the most influential composers of classical modernism acted as professors of composition in Hamburg: Alfred Schnittke (1934–1998) and György Ligeti (1923–2006).
 Sofia Gubaidulina (*1931), who lives in a Hamburg suburb, further adds to the fame of Hamburg-based composers influenced by Russian culture.
 Composer Felicitas Kukuck (1914–2001), who was born in Hamburg and studied under Paul Hindemith, wrote the majority of her more than 1,000 works in the district of Blankenese, where she lived from 1948 until her death.
 Today, Hamburg is home to hundreds of composers, all of whom play their part in adding their very own style to the colourful landscape of contemporary music in Hamburg.

-Hamburg boasts several renowned orchestras, among them three professional orchestras – the NDR Elbphilharmonie Orchestra, the Hamburg Philharmonic Orchestra and the Hamburg Symphony Orchestra – as well as more than 100 amateur orchestras and choirs, in addition to professional vocal and chamber ensembles such as the NDR Choir and the Hamburger Camerata.
+Hamburg boasts several renowned orchestras, among them three professional orchestras – the NDR Elbphilharmonie Orchestra, the Hamburg Philharmonic Orchestra and the Hamburg Symphony Orchestra – as well as more than 100 amateur orchestras and choirs, in addition to professional vocal and chamber ensembles such as the NDR Choir, the Balthasar–Neumann Choir and Ensemble and the Hamburger Camerata.

 The Ensemble Resonanz string ensemble combines innovative concert formats with excellent soloistic qualities and constantly seeks to cross genre boundaries and to interact with other art forms.
 The sound of the Ensemble Resonanz’s stringed instruments can be experienced in concert halls, clubs and bars, in the ensemble’s own »Resonanzraum«, which is located in the Media Bunker in the off-scene district of St Pauli.
 Since January 2017 they can also be experienced in the Recital Hall of the Elbphilharmonie Hamburg.